thanlong/VMOSPro_RootXposed_Terminal/README.md

  - Android 5.1.1, `init.rc` is in `init_tool/5.1`

  6. Copy `tool_files` into your ROM file
- 7. Recovery your ROM and Tool will be insfileed!
+ 7. Recovery your ROM and Tool will be installeed!

 ### ROM with VMOSTool